Call us FREE on

 • When 6 or more properties are purchased in a single transaction

-This also applies to mixed use property where it is used both as a dwelling and for non-residential purposes, for example a pub with living accommodation or a shop with its own flat.
-The amount of stamp duty payable applies to that portion of the sale price:
+If six or more properties are purchased in a single sale, this constitutes a commercial transaction.
+Commercial SDLT also applies to mixed-use property where the building is used as a dwelling and for commercial purposes, for instance, a pub with living accommodation or a shop with a flat upstairs.
+With mixed-use property, the amount of SDLT payable applies to that portion of the sale price, reflecting the commercial element of the purchase.
+Here are the rates.

 Purchase price Stamp Duty rate Tax to pay